-5.2 Design Minimum Vertical Clearances
+Design Minimum Vertical Clearances 5.2

 The following table lists the minimum vertical clearance requirements for all vehicular bridges and railroad bridges over and on the Illinois Tollway.
-Early coordination with railroads is required to ensure that these minimum vertical clearances are acceptable for railroad bridges over the Illinois Tollway.
+The minimum vertical clearance shall be available over the traveled way, any usable shoulder, and usable median or measured from the top of the rail for clearances above current and future railroad tracks.
+Early coordination is required to ensure that these minimum vertical clearances are acceptable for all railroads bridges and underpasses and agencies with crossroad bridges over the Illinois Tollway.

-Bridge Over Illinois

-Tollway Type of Work Vertical Clearance

-New Bridge or Reconstructing Bridge 16'-5"

-Interstate Routes (1) Widening or Rehabilitating Existing Bridge 16'-0"

-New Bridge or 16'-5" (desirable)

-Reconstructing Bridge 15'-5" (minimum)

-Other Illinois Tollway Routes (2) Widening or Rehabilitating Existing Bridge 15'-5" (desirable) Existing Vertical Clearance (minimum)

-Illinois Tollway

-Bridge Over Type of Work Vertical Clearance

-All Routes New Bridge or Reconstructing Bridge As per IDOT BDE Manual Figure 33-5.A 14'-9" (minimum)

-Rehabilitating or Widening Existing Bridge As per IDOT BDE Manual Figure 33-5.A Existing Vertical Clearance

-(minimum)
+Type of Work Vertical Clearance New Bridge or Reconstructing Bridge 16'-5" Widening or Rehabilitating Existing Bridge 16'-0" New Bridge or 16'-5" (desirable) Reconstructing Bridge 15'-5" (minimum) Widening or Rehabilitating Existing Bridge 15'-5" (desirable) Existing Vertical Clearance (minimum) Type of Work Vertical Clearance New Bridge or Reconstructing Bridge As per IDOT BDE Manual Figure 33-5.A 14'-9" (minimum) Rehabilitating or Widening Existing Bridge As per IDOT BDE Manual Figure 33-5.A Existing Vertical Clearance (minimum) Reconstructing Bridge Widening or Rehabilitating Existing Bridge New Bridge or Reconstructing Bridge Widening or Rehabilitating Existing Bridge Type of Work New Bridge or Reconstructing Bridge Rehabilitating or Widening

-16'-5" allows for an ultimate 16'-0" clearance after a 5" overlay is constructed.
+^{ 16&#}x27;-5" allows for an ultimate 16'-0" clearance after a 5" overlay is constructed.